rejetto/hfs/config.md

 - `geo_allow_unknown` set false to disconnect connections for which country cannot be determined.
 Works only if `geo_allow` is set.
 Default is true.
 - `dynamic_dns_url` URL to be requested to keep a domain updated with your latest IP address.
      Optionally, you can append “>” followed by a regular expression to determine a successful answer, otherwise status code will be used.
      Multiple URLs are supported and you can specify one for each line.
+- `outbound_proxy` if you need outgoing http(s) requests to pass through an http proxy.
+Default is none.
 - `auto_basic` automatically detect (based on user-agent) when the basic web inteface should be served, to support legacy browsers.
 Default is true.
 No UI.
 - `allow_session_ip_change` should requests of the same login session be allowed from different IP addresses.
 Default is false, to prevent cookie stealing.
 You can set it `true` to always allow it, or `https` to allow only on https, where stealing the cookie is harder.
 No UI.
 - `authorization_header` support Authentication HTTP header.
 Default is true.
 No UI.